aws-samples/amazon-bedrock-samples/introduction-to-bedrock/README.md

 - [Using Text models from Amazon](bedrock_amazon_titan_text.py) - Syntax for using Amazon Titan Text
 - [Using models from Anthropic](bedrock_anthropic.py) - Syntax for using models from Anthropic - Claude
 - [Using models from Stability](bedrock_stability.py) - Syntax for using models from Stability - Stable Diffusion
 - [Using models from AI21 Labs](bedrock_ai21.py) - Syntax for using models from AI21 Labs - Jurassic
+- [Set up CloudWatch dashboard](bedrock_cloudwatch_dashboard.py) - Create CloudWatch dashboard using AWS Python SDK

 ## Contributing